DigitalProductschool/rt-backend/README.md

 ## local usage
 ### get firebase credentials
-Download firebase admin credentials as json from firebase.
+Create a service account in Google Cloud Platform with Secret Manager Admin permissions.
+Download json file with the service account key as json file. create .env file based on .env.example
-Set the GOOGLE_APPLICATION_CREDENTIALS environment variable pointing to the json in your filesystem export GOOGLE_APPLICATION_CREDENTIALS=/path/to/serviceaccount.json
+Set the GOOGLE_APPLICATION_CREDENTIALS environment variable inside of the .env file pointing to the json in your filesystem

 ### run the app
 python app.py